Gearank – Music Gear Information for Live Performance or Studio

 Key Size & Weight

 Although some 25 Key MIDI controllers have full sized keys, many don't.
 Most of them also don't have full weighted keys.
 If you're a piano player and you need these features then read the specifications carefully.
 If you do need something bigger then take a look at our guide to 49 Key MIDI Controller Keyboards.
 Smaller keys and overall size makes for an easy instrument to learn the rudiments of MIDI.
+Anything bigger than 49 key will negatively impact portability.

 Power Supply